Ukraine, Israel aid advances in rare House vote as Democrats help Republicans push it forward

 Republicans, even those who supported the process, were severely disappointed it had come to this.

-“I'm concerned,” said Rep. Ryan Zinke, R-Mont., who voted for the procedural step but, was nevertheless displease with the process.
+“I'm concerned,” said Rep. Ryan Zinke, R-Mont., who voted for the procedural step but, was nevertheless displeased with the process.
 “This is reflective of the controversy in the country: How much aid?”

 The components would then be automatically stitched back together into a single package sent to the Senate where hardliners there are also planning procedural moves to stall final approval.